ABOUT

 PRINCE HIGHLIGHT

-In an effort to promote The World HEALING Project, Clark helped secure a press conference with MTV that would be held at the Hay Adams Hotel across the street from the White House.
-Working with former Clinton staffer George Stephanopoulos and Chief of Staff Rahm Emanuel, Clark secured the support and participation of President Bill Clinton.
+To champion The World HEALING Project, David Clark orchestrated a press conference with MTV at the iconic Hay-Adams Hotel, positioned directly across from the White House.
+Collaborating with former Clinton advisor George Stephanopoulos and Chief of Staff Rahm Emanuel, Clark secured the participation of President Bill Clinton, lending the event presidential gravity.

 VIEW ARTICLE